Fourth Dynasty of Egypt: Religious changes

-The Fourth Dynasty is where we truly see a shift in religious practices where worship of the Sun was commonplace.
-The Cult of Ra grew in size, going back to the fact that Djedef's tomb was built closer to the center of worship in what the Ancient Greeks called Heliopolis.
-It was a delta city near contemporary Cairo that had been occupied since the predynastic times, whose ancient Egyptian name was I͗wnw or Iunu and meant the pillars.
+The Fourth Dynasty is a period in which a shift in religious practices can be seen.
+Worship of the sun was becoming the common practice, as the Cult of Ra grew in size.
+The worship of the Sun was centered around the tomb of the king, Djedefre in the city Heliopolis,which had been occupied since predynastic times, and named by the Ancient Greeks.

-During the era when centralization of the nation's material, organic, and human resources began to develop, a relationship of the king to the deities became unchallenged and kings began carving their names into statues and monuments that previously had been reserved for deities.
-This speaks to a type of god complex on part of the kings.
+During the era centralization of the nation's resources, material, organic, and human, began to develop a relationship to the king.
+The kings and their relation to the deities became unchallenged, with the kings carving their named into statues and monuments that had been previously reserved for deities.
 Khafre's famous statue, where a falcon was incorporated into his headgear, equated the king to the god Horus.

-This fact, however, caused controversy.
-It was pitting Khafre's allegiance to Horus against the growing Cult of Ra, not far away in Helipolis.
 Kings no longer associated pyramids with the afterlife.
 The afterlife was once believed to be a divine kingdom that was represented as a type of idealistic heaven where only kings and pure hearts could go.
 Instead, the Fourth Dynasty represented a change in this idea, formulated the notion that the afterlife was a familiar place, taking the semblance of Earth.
-Religious rituals were notoriously conservative, from what historians know, and there is much to be desired from current known records.